 St. Martin Island is part of the Niagara Escarpment and has significant bluffs, which have land snails and rare plants associated with them. © Frykman Gallery

-The Conservancy is acquiring nearly 1,244 acres, or 94 percent, of the island from the Fred Luber family of Milwaukee, which has owned and cared for their land on the island since the 1980s.
+The Conservancy acquired nearly 1,244 acres, or 94 percent, of the island from the Fred Luber family of Milwaukee, which has owned and cared for their land on the island since the 1980s.
 We purchased another 36 acres from David Uihlein, Jr. of Milwaukee. © Vin Reed

 The island is now part of the Green Bay National Wildlife Refuge, a sanctuary for native birds and other wildlife that includes Pilot Island (shown here). © Mark Godfrey/TNC